eda6767/cloud_composer/README.md

 </sub>

 <sub> Second step is veryfing if current process is running first time - if not - we have to first delete data from destination table before ingesting again data into it.
 For this we need to check if there are records in given table for given date.
-For this we are using _BranchPythonOperator_ </sub>
+For this we are using the operator _BranchPythonOperator_  which runs big_query_check functions running query from  SQL_QUERY variable. </sub>

 <sub>